jagatjeevan/jagatjeevan/content/jagat.md

 ---
-title: "Build an awesome Next.js blog"
+title: 'Build an awesome Next.js blog'
-date: "2020-10-01"
+date: '2020-10-01'
-description: "This is an starting of the blog posts"
+description: 'This is an starting of the blog posts'
+tags: ['nextjs', 'react']
 ---

 # We're building an awesome Next.js blog using Markdown.